justingallagher/fpga-trace/docs/FINAL.md

 In FPGA accelerated mode, the processor delegates work to the FPGA by writing it to the Direct Memory Access buffer.
 The processor is responsible for generating the rays to test, as well as calculating the final color of each pixel.
-Similar to a map-reduce: the triangles and rays are mapped to intersections in the hardware, then reduced to find the nearest intersection in software.
+This operation is similar to a map-reduce: the triangles and rays are mapped to intersections in the hardware, then reduced to find the nearest intersection in software.

 In addition, support for SIMD computation on the CPU was added for comparison.
 The triangle intersection-test is trivially implementable in SIMD, by simply vectorizing inputs and float operations.